NOMspectra/NOMspectra/docs/install.md

 - pyQt5
 - matplotlib-venn

-Missing dependencies will be automatically installed when you install nhsmass using pip
+Missing dependencies will be automatically installed when you install natorgms using pip